-- Managers in the field of computer-related services earned more than $141,000, on average.** And employment of such professionals is predicted to expand by 15 percent.***
+- Managers in the field of computer-related services earned $162,320, on average.
+And employment of such professionals is predicted to expand by 11 percent.

 4. Accounting and Bookkeeping Support

 Keeping good financial records is crucial to any organization's long-term success.
 And things like how taxes are filed or financial transactions are reported can make a big difference to a company's overall bottom line.
 That's why professionals like accounting specialists and bookkeeping clerks are consistently in strong demand across almost all industries.
-And the average pay is compelling: In 2015, it was $75,280 for accountants and almost $39,000 for bookkeepers.**
+And the average pay is compelling: In 2018, it was $78,820 for accountants and $42,110 for bookkeepers.

 5. Marketing and Communications